PavanTeja-777/CodeForces-Solutions/Daily Practise/800/README.md

-This folder contains the daily problems solution of 800 rated problems.
+This folder contains the daily problems solution of difficulty 800 rated problems.